Goblet

 Servo driven Hylok valves are used for the main fuel and oxidizer valves.

-A C6 motor will light the engine.
+A C6 motor will light the engine through the injector face.
 A pressure transducer hasa direct access to the chamber for measurement.